Charlton-A/MobileWallet/README.md

 ## Assumptions
 *API is not meant for public release but for internal communication between applications and the database .\
-*All wallets use the same cuurency
+*All wallets use the same currency\
 *Password managed is handled by another party and the API only offers authentication for resoure acccess\
 *The API is still  at prototyping level and has yet to be optimized for scalability